jonathan-vella/WTH-007-AzureMonitoring/Student/Challenge-05.md

 ### Observe eShopOnWeb with Container Insights

+In this challenge you will learn how to:

+- View application logs and troubleshoot errors
+- View performance metrics and identity bottlenecks
+- Find the logs for your application’s containers, using:
+    - **Azure Monitor for Containers**
+    - **Kubernetes Dashboard**
+    - **kubectl**

+- Notice how you can check the logs of any of your pods individually:
+    - `kubectl logs <pod-name>`
-- From Azure Monitor, view the CPU and memory usage of the containers running the eShopOnWeb application
+    - Check the logs of the frontend and backend containers running in the eShopOnWeb application.
+    - Start a bash shell into one of the containers running on a pod and check the list of running processes
+    - Find out if your pods had any errors.
+    - Figure out how to get details on a running pod to see reasons for failures.

 - Generate and view an exception in the eShopOnWeb application.
     - **HINT:** Try to change your password within the application.

 ## Success Criteria
+- Enable “Azure Monitor for Containers” on the AKS cluster
+- Show a screenshot of CPU and memory utilization of all nodes
+- Show a screenshot displaying logs from the frontend and backend containers
+- Verify you can you see the container insights live logs.
+- From Azure Monitor, view the CPU and memory usage of the containers running the eShopOnWeb application
 - Verify you are able to see the exception in Application Insights.
-- Verify you can you see the container insights live logs.

 ## Learning Resources